7-Day Menu for Cold and Flu Season

-Caffeine from tea or coffee can act like antihistamine in the body, says Leopold, a doctor who practices integrative medicine.
+Caffeine from tea or coffee can act like an antihistamine in the body, Leopold says.
 But the tea and coffee need to be of high quality and freshly brewed.
 The milk from breakfast and dinner will contribute a dose of vitamin D, which has a key role in the immune system.
 “People don’t get enough vitamin D, particularly during the flu season,” Leopold says.

-The spaghetti dish has three ingredients benefiting the immune system, besides the whole grain noodles.
+The spaghetti dish has three ingredients that help the immune system, besides the whole-grain noodles.
 Mushrooms are thought to stimulate the body’s natural killer cells, garlic appears to have antibacterial and antiviral effects, and the tomato-based marinara is rich in many high-powered antioxidants, including vitamins A and C.

 Anti-inflammatory omega-3s are found in the walnuts and ground flaxseed.

-Hot liquids are soothing and have some antiviral activity, Leopold says.
+Hot liquids are soothing, Leopold says.
 Just breathing in the steam from the hot tea or coffee can be helpful.

 The hot pepper sauce in the burrito -- along with other “hot” spices like cayenne, wasabi, or horseradish -- all help cold symptoms temporarily by getting the sinuses running.

 Day 5: Meals for Cold and Flu Season